bozy15/ms1-project-lancealot/README.md

 > - Tested the radio button on the join us modal to insure only one button can be selected.
 > - Tested the 3 HTML files on [HTML Validation](https://validator.w3.org/) No errors were found.
 > - Tested the style.css on [CSS Validation](https://jigsaw.w3.org/css-validator/) no errors were found.
-> - Tested the webpage on Google Lighthouse and got a score of 90, a few issues I needed to fix were I was missing
+> - Tested the webpage on Google Lighthouse and got a score of 90, a few issues I needed to fix where I was missing
 <meta> tags and the images I had used on the website had not been given any height or width.